print "hi", then prompt

 $

-You can use this to make multi-line files without typing echo
+You can use this to make multi-line files without typing echo for

 each line: